HHS/simpler-grants-gov/documentation/milestones/individual_milestones/search_mvp.md

 - **[Incident Response](https://github.com/HHS/grants-equity/issues/373):** Ensures that we have a robust incident response plan in place when simpler.grants.gov services are interrupted
 - **[Search API](https://github.com/HHS/grants-equity/issues/90):** Enables system-to-system users to access the search features through the API
 - **[Search Page](https://github.com/HHS/grants-equity/issues/576):** Enables all other users to access the search features through the user interface
-- **[Opportunity Listing Page](https://github.com/HHS/grants-equity/issues/277):** Displays basic information about a given funding opportunity accessed from the search page
+- **[Opportunity Listing Page](https://github.com/HHS/grants-equity/issues/277):** Displays basic information about a given funding opportunity accessed from the search page. **Note:** This is a stretch goal for this deliverable and may be substituted with a direct link to the grants.gov page for a given opportunity from the search results.
 - **[User Research Incentives](https://github.com/HHS/grants-equity/issues/84):** Enables us to engage stakeholders for user testing of the new search functionality

 Is there any notable functionality we do ***not*** expect to be in place before works starts on this deliverable?